-Crude oil has crashed, but your fuel bill has not.
-Petrol costs about Rs 102.12 a litre and diesel about Rs 95.20 in Delhi as of June 29, 2026, unchanged since May 25 even though crude oil has fallen roughly 40% from its 2026 peak, because taxes and fixed costs, not crude, dominate the pump price.
-It is the question millions of drivers ask every time oil makes headlines: if crude is cheaper, why is petrol not?
+Crude oil has been on a rollercoaster, but your fuel bill has sat perfectly still.
+Petrol costs about Rs 102.12 a litre and diesel about Rs 95.20 in Delhi as of July 8, 2026, unchanged since May 25 through a full crude round-trip, from a sharp crash to a fresh jump back toward $76 a barrel after US strikes on Iran, because taxes and fixed costs, not crude, dominate the pump price.
+It is the question millions of drivers ask every time oil makes headlines: if crude keeps moving, why does petrol not?

 Petrol and Diesel Price by City